GENI-NSF/geni-ar/INSTALL-postgresql.md

 # Configure to start automatically

+Configure PostgreSQL to start automatically when the host reboots by executing these commands:

 ```
 sudo /usr/bin/systemctl enable postgresql
 sudo /usr/bin/systemctl start postgresql
 ```

 # Set postgres user password

+Set the database superuser password using the following command.
+Be sure to replace `SOME_PASSWORD` with a password of your choice.
+Remember or record this password, you may need it in the future.

 ```
 sudo -u postgres /usr/bin/psql \